Mohammed J. Alam

 Sonia Hamel is an independent consultant advising governments and foundations on climate, energy, and transportation policy.
 Hamel has more than 25 years of public sector experience in policy and program development and implementation in the areas of air quality, climate change, energy, and transportation.
 Hamel was the state lead for climate action in charge of developing, coordinating, and implementing the Massachusetts Climate Protection Plan.
 She also was principal coordinator for the New England Governors and Eastern Canadian Premiers Climate Change Agreement and state lead on the Regional Greenhouse Gas Initiative (RGGI).
 Previously, Sonia served as the Director of Air Policy and Planning for the environmental cabinet office and she worked for 12 years as a transportation manager for the Boston Metropolitan Planning Organization on a variety of transportation, environmental, and public participation programs.

-For eight years Donna managed the sustainability efforts for Raytheon Integrated Defense Systems headquartered in Tewksbury, MA.
+Donna is presently sustainability manager at Iron Mountain.
+Previously she managed for eight years the sustainability efforts for Raytheon Integrated Defense Systems headquartered in Tewksbury, MA.
 In that role, she developed creative strategies that delivered business solutions that were environmentally, socially and financially beneficial to all stakeholders-- including Raytheon’s largest customer-- the United States Department of Defense.
 Previously Donna held Global Director of EHS positions with Invensys and InterGen.
 Donna also serves on the Board Directors for the STEM Garden Institute whose mission is to deliver STEM (Science, Technology, Engineering and Mathematics) curriculum and innovation-based learning to students (K-12) through a platform of hydroponic gardening with the goal of improving America’s global ranking of STEM graduates.
 She holds a BS in Biology from Framingham State College, an MBA from Providence College and a JD from Massachusetts School of Law.

 Senior Vice President and Research Analyst